Relation

 Then a is bigger, older, richer … than c.

-Inferences based on these properties are part of the unnoticed evidences exploited by everyday reasoning and argument.
-They are sometimes considered to be “quasi-logical”, S. Quasi-logic; but being sound and valid does not preclude being an argument.
+These inferences are part of the unnoticed evidence exploited by everyday reasoning and argument.
+They are sometimes considered to be “quasi-logical”, see quasi-logic; but being sound and valid does not preclude being an argument.

 4. Conversion